Director: Quentin Tarantino

 There’s something about Tarantino films that makes them special.
 As a kid growing up you

-And when I finally watched it – and the scarcely less-heralded, frequently mentioned-with,
+When I finally watched it – and the scarcely less-heralded, frequently mentioned-with,

 similarly well-titled, Reservoir Dogs – I saw why.
 His scripts were punchier, his characters cooler and his direction more inventive than anyone else.
 He had this ability to make simple conversations more gripping than most directors needed $100 million in CGI to do.
 And he could uniquely have his leads tell long, winding, and seemingly irrelevant tales that left the watcher still smiling at their brilliance a scene later.